sivalabs/sivalabs-hugo/content/posts/spring-boot-tutorials/07-spring-boot-database-transaction-management-tutorial.md

 We can add Spring's **@Transactional** annotation on a Service layer method to define the transaction scope.
 All the database operations in that method will be running in a single transaction.
-If the method executed successfully then the transaction will be committed.
+If the method is executed successfully then the transaction will be committed.
-If any **RuntimeException** occur during the method execution then the transaction will be rolled back.
+If any **RuntimeException** occurs during the method execution then the transaction will be rolled back.

 ```java
 @Service